YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time/Run Time Error: YottaDB currently has trouble managing the interaction between a subscripted FOR control variable and expressions for its maintenance that have side effects that might change the array holding the control variable.
 Such elements include extrinsics ($$), external calls ($&) and $INCREMENT().
 To avoid possible process context corruption, the compiler issues this error when it encounters the threatening circumstances.
 Note that the error can also appear at run-time without the accompanying indications of line and column if the construct appears in an XECUTE, the control variable is specified with indirection or the compiler warning is ignored.

-Action: Chose an unsubscripted FOR control variable and / or evaluate the side-effect element(s) before setting up the FOR.
+Action: Chose an unsubscripted FOR control variable and/or evaluate the side-effect element(s) before setting up the FOR.

 -------------------------
 FOROFLOW